KE family: Research investigations

 Augur convinced the family to undergo medical examinations and approached geneticist Michael Baraitser at the Institute of Child Health.
-With colleagues Marcus Prembey and Jane Hurst at the Hospital for Sick Children (Great Ormond Street Hospital), they started taking blood samples for analyses in 1987.
+With colleagues Marcus Pembrey and Jane Hurst at the Hospital for Sick Children (Great Ormond Street Hospital), they started taking blood samples for analyses in 1987.
 Their first report in 1990 shows that 16 family members were affected by severe abnormality, characterised by difficulty to speak effectively, understand complex sentences, unable to learn sign language, and that the condition was genetically inherited (autosomal dominant).
 Their conclusion runs:Of the 16 affected children, none had significant feeding difficulties as infants and there were few neonatal problems.
 Hearing and intelligence of all affected members were within the normal range.
 The speech problem in this family has been classified as developmental verbal dyspraxia.
 Upon the news, BBC was preparing a documentary of the case in the scientific serial Antenna.
 By this time, a Canadian linguist from McGill University, Myrna Gopnik, was visiting her son in Oxford, and delivered an invited lecture at the university, where she noticed the flyer for the BBC programme.
 She contacted the medical geneticists, interviewed KE family members, and returned to Montreal, Quebec.
 She was convinced that the genetic defect was largely centred on grammatical ability, and wrote letters to Nature in 1990.
 Her reports promulgated a notion of "grammar gene" and a controversial concept of grammar-specific disorder.

 Discovery of FOXP2 gene

 Neuroscientist and language expert at the Institute of Child Health Faraneh Vargha-Khadem began to investigate teaming up with University of Oxford and University of Reading linguists.
-In 1995 they found, contrary to Gopnik's hypothesis, from comparison of 13 affected and 8 normal individuals that the genetic disorder was a complex impairment of not only linguistic ability, but also intellectual and anatomical features, thereby disproving the "grammar gene" notion.
-Using positron emission tomography (PET) and magnetic resonance imaging (MRI), they found that some brain regions were underactive (compared to baseline levels) in the KE family members and that some were overactive, when compared to normal people.
+In 1995 they found, contrary to Gopnik's hypothesis, from comparison of 13 affected and 8 control individuals, that the genetic disorder was a complex impairment of not only linguistic ability, but also intellectual and anatomical features, thereby disproving the "grammar gene" notion.
+Using positron emission tomography (PET) and magnetic resonance imaging (MRI), they found that some brain regions were underactive (compared to baseline levels) in the KE family members and that some were overactive, when compared to people without the condition.
 The underactive regions included motor neurons that control face and mouth regions.
 The areas that were overactive includes Broca's area, the speech centre.
 With Oxford geneticists Kate Watkins, Simon Fisher and Anthony Monaco, they identified the exact location of the gene on the long arm of chromosome 7 (7q31) in 1998.
 The chromosomal region (locus) was named SPCH1 (for speech-and-language-disorder-1), and it contains 70 genes.
-Using the known gene location of speech disorder from a boy, designated CS, of unrelated family, they discovered in 2001 that the main gene responsible for speech impairment in both KE family and CS was FOXP2, and that this gene plays a major role in the origin and development of language.
+Using the known gene location of speech disorder from a boy, designated CS, of an unrelated family, they discovered in 2001 that the main gene responsible for speech impairment in both KE family and CS was FOXP2.
 Mutations in the genes result in speech and language problems.